 The Insider Trading Agreement prohibits certain transactions in the Company's securities, including the purchase or sale of puts, calls, options or other derivative securities based on the Company's securities.
-The policy also prohibits monetization transactions, such as forward sale contracts, in which the stockholder continues to own the underlying security without all the risks or rewards of ownership, short-selling Company securities or "selling against the box" (failing to deliver sold securities) as well as any other hedging transaction involving the Company's securities.
+The policy also prohibits monetization transactions, such as forward sale contracts, in which the stockholder continues to own the underlying security without all the risks or rewards of ownership, short-selling Company securities or "selling against the box" (failing to deliver sold securities), as well as any other hedging or pledging transaction involving the Company's securities.

-Tax and Accounting Implications
+Tax Implications

 Deductibility of Executive Compensation.
 Section 162(m) of the IRC generally precludes a public company from taking a federal income tax deduction for annual compensation in excess of \$1 million per individual paid to its Chief Executive Officer or the other three most highly compensated officers of the Company (other than the Chief Executive Officer or Chief Financial Officer).
 Under Section 162(m), certain compensation, including "performance-based compensation," is excluded from this deduction limitation.
-It is the Committee's intent to structure compensation paid to the officers to be fully deductible.
-However, from time to time, the Committee may award compensation that may not be fully deductible if it determines that such awards are consistent with its compensation philosophy and in the best interests of the Company and its stockholders.
-The Committee has been advised that all of the 2012 compensation paid to the Named Executive Officers is deductible.
-IRC Section 280G prohibits the deduction of any "excess parachute payment."
+It is generally the Committee's intent to structure compensation paid to the officers to be fully deductible.
+However, the Committee may award compensation that is not fully deductible if it determines that such awards are consistent with its compensation philosophy and in the best interests of the Company and its stockholders.
+The Committee intends for all compensation paid to Named Executive Officers in 2013 to be deductible.

+IRC Section 280G applies to payments made to executives of a company in connection with a changed in control and prohibits the deduction of any "excess parachute payment."
 Benefits payable under the Change in Control Plan as well as accelerated vesting of equity awards and annual and long-term cash incentives could result in "excess parachute payments" that are not deductible by us.
 For more information regarding amounts payable and benefits available upon the occurrence of certain changes in control, see "Executive Compensation - Potential Payments upon Termination or Change in Control."

 Non-Qualified Deferred Compensation.
-The Company designs and operates its nonqualified deferred compensation arrangements in a manner that is intended to be in compliance with Section 409A of the IRC and the final regulations issued thereunder.
+The Company designs and operates its nonqualified deferred compensation arrangements in a manner that is intended to be compliant with Section 409A of the IRC and the final regulations issued thereunder.

-Key Compensation Actions, Including Changes for 2013
+Key Compensation Actions, Including Changes for 2014

-Base Salary: At this time, no salary increases have been approved for Named Executive Officers in 2013.
+Base Salary: At this time, no salary increases have been approved for Named Executive Officers in 2014.

-Annual Incentive Goals and Metrics: For the 2013 Annual Cash Incentive Compensation Plan, the incentive continues to be based on ROCE and operating income improvement.
-The 2013 metrics are weighted 50% each.
+Annual Incentive Goals and Metrics: For the 2014 Annual Cash Incentive Compensation Plan, the performance metrics will continue to be ROCE and operating income improvement.
+The 2014 metrics are weighted 50% each.

-Long-Term Incentive Plan: The 2013-2015 cash long-term incentive plan continues to be based on ROCE and relative TSR.
+Long-Term Incentive Plan: The 2014-2016 cash long-term incentive plan continues to be based on ROCE and relative TSR.
 Under the cash long-term incentive plan, the Company's relative three-year TSR is compared to our performance peer group.

-Risk Assessment: The most recent compensation plan risk assessment by the Committee was conducted in January 2013.
+Risk Assessment: The most recent compensation plan risk assessment by the Committee was conducted in January 2014.
 For more information on the risk assessment process and results, see the section of this proxy titled "Governance of the Company - Board's Role in Risk Oversight" in the Corporate Governance section of this proxy.